music dictionary : Ad - Ad

 adoabbreviated form of adagio (Italian: at leisure)

-Adobe(Spanish) an unbaked brick dried in the sun
+Adobe(Spanish m., German m.) an unbaked brick dried in the sun

-adocchiare(Italian) eye (look at), covet
+adocchiare(Italian) to eye (look at), to covet

-adocenado (m.), adocenada (f.)(Spanish) commonplace, common-or-garden, ordinary
+adocenado (m.), adocenada (f.)(Spanish) ordinary, commonplace, common-or-garden, run of the mill

-adocenarse(Spanish) to become commonplace
+adocenarse(Spanish) to become commonplac, to become common

 Adoctrinamiento(Spanish m.) indoctrination